Fine Art America is the world's most powerful sales and marketing tool for photographers and visual artists.

 Thanks for visiting my Artist Website on Fine Art America.

 Fred Jinkins is a Houston Artist.

 He has been on the art scene in Houston since 1955.
-His art is in collections in the United States, Canada and Europe,
+Fred has been an artist all of his life.

 Fred paints in oil, watercolor and computer art.